Mangalore Airport to Coorg taxi service and cab fare

 19. Dargah Sharif of Yemmemadu, Coorg

 One of the most sacred shrines, Dargah Sharif of Yemmemadu is situated in Yemmemadu near Napoklu of the Coorg district.
-The Dargah hold huge importance amongst people with the Islamic faith.
+The Dargah hold huge importance amongst people of the Islamic faith.
 The holy tomb has been built in the memory of Hazrath Sufi Shaheed and Sayyed Hassan Sakaf Halramir.

 There is an annual festival celebrated here which is for 8 days.
 ‘Urs’ is organized in celebration of these saints.
 Hordes of religious tourists visit during this time to offer their prayers at the dargah and seek the blessings of Sufi saints.
 The number reaches almost two-three lakh.
 Food is being served on the last day of Urs to the devotees.